SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 ## Wrap actions inside an App Step

 Finally, you need to wrap the workflow actions inside an App Step.
 The following procedure wraps a **Send an Email** action inside an App Step.
-The workflow in this example sends an acknowledgement email message from a custom list.
+The workflow in this example sends an acknowledgment email message from a custom list.

 ### To wrap actions inside an App Step